-Regardless of the type of extension, the application must have reached the faculty office before the final two months of the employment, even if the doctoral student is on a leave of absence or similar at that time.
+Extensions that fall within the granted period of employment, normally four years, are handled by the faculty office.
+An application for extension due to leave or duties must have reached the faculty office before the final two months of the employment, even if the doctoral student is on sick leave, parental leave or similar at that time.